HelianaTeixeira/WFD-TRaC-data-upto2022/README.md

   - extractSOE-WISE2-Biology.R
   - extractSOE-WISE6-SE.R

+**2nd Prepare SE DATA:**

+**3rd Prepare Biological DATA:**

-**2nd COMBINE BIOLOGY & SE DATA:** the script WFD-TRaC-data-upto2022/R_scripts/"CombineTraC_SE-BQE.Rmd" was used to merge the extracted water quality data (WQ from WISE-6) for selected supporting elements (SE, i.e. nutrients and other physico-chemical parameters) to the biological classifications (BQE from WISE-4 (only EQS) & WISE-2 (both EQR and EQS)), for both TRaC water categories (TW & CW), using samples' code.
+**4th COMBINE BIOLOGY & SE DATA:** the script WFD-TRaC-data-upto2022/R_scripts/"CombineTraC_SE-BQE.Rmd" was used to merge the extracted water quality data (WQ from WISE-6) for selected supporting elements (SE, i.e. nutrients and other physico-chemical parameters) to the biological classifications (BQE from WISE-4 (only EQS) & WISE-2 (both EQR and EQS)), for both TRaC water categories (TW & CW), using samples' code.
 More details within the script, including of corrections performed.

+## OUTPUT Datasets:
-## OUTPUT: Overall, separate datasets were created (WFD-TRaC-data-upto2022/DataCreated) regarding each water category (TW & CW) for each WFD reporting cycle: 2010 (1st cycle), 2016 (2nd cycle) and also for the data already available for the 3rd cycle:
+Overall, separate datasets were created (subdirectory WFD-TRaC-data-upto2022/DataCreated) for each water category (TW & CW) per WFD reporting cycle: 2010 (1st cycle), 2016 (2nd cycle) and 2022 (3rd cycle):

+(datasets need update as they changed format)
 1. BQESEdatTW_WFD2010.xlsx - TW 2010 to be added
 2. BQESEdatCW_WFD2010.xlsx - CW 2010 to be added
 3. BQESEdatTW_WFD2016.xlsx (n=111) for all BQE in all available MS reporting